AKUA MIND BODY

 Reading Time: 2 Minutes

-Genetics indeed play a significant role in the development of substance use disorders and mental health disorders.
-An individual is more likely to develop depression or alcohol use disorder if their mom or dad also had one of these disorders.
+Genetics indeed plays a significant role in the development of substance use disorders and mental health disorders.
+An individual is more likely to develop depression or alcohol use disorder if their mom or dad also has one of these disorders.
 The common phrase “addiction is a family disease” has nothing to do with the actual genetics but instead infers that every family member is affected when addiction or mental illness is present in the family.
 The family unit is a system where each individual is like a puzzle piece.
 Each family has their ways of communicating, reacting, and acting with each other and the outside world.
 These patterns and styles give the family equilibrium and help each family member mold into their family role.
 When change occurs in any part of the family system, every member is affected in one way or another.
 Addiction is no different.
 When one family member is battling with addiction (or a mental health disorder), the whole family is affected, and the family equilibrium is thrown off.

 When individuals are in the throes of their addiction, they usually behave irresponsibly and do not function to their full capacity.
 As a result, other family members will often step in to pick up the slack, which results in them becoming more controlling and overly responsible.
 The equilibrium or balance of the family system shifts as each member changes and adjusts accordingly.
 These changes usually occur incrementally, subtly, and unconsciously.
 Unfortunately, addiction can wreak havoc on family relationships, destabilize the home environment, compromise finances, and put a damper on everyone’s mental, physical, and emotional health.